ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 This `.map` file may be viewed via the GUI (start with either `map` or `forge`) by selecting the
 "Load a profile data file from a previous run" option.
-The resulting sfile election dialogue can then be used to specify the `.map` file.
+The resulting file selection dialogue can then be used to specify the `.map` file.

 ### Connecting with the remote client

-If one starts the remote client, one should see the main window as seen above.
-Sellect "Remote Launch" and then "Configure" from the pull-down menu.
+If one starts the Forge client on e.g., a laptop, one should see the main window as shown above.
+Select "Remote Launch" and then "Configure" from the pull-down menu.
 In the "Configure Remote Connections" dialgoue click "Add".
 The following window should be displayed.
 Fill in the fields as shown.
 The "Connection Name" is just a tag